tommyknocker/pdo-database-class/documentation/04-json-operations/json-basics.md

 # JSON Basics

-Learn how to work with JSON data across MySQL, PostgreSQL, and SQLite using PDOdb's unified JSON API.
+Learn how to work with JSON data across MySQL, MariaDB, PostgreSQL, and SQLite using PDOdb's unified JSON API.

 ## Overview